SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Summary

+\acknowledgements{ We thank the two anonymous referees; their reports helped us clarify and significantly improve our manuscript, and pointed us to the Anderson-Darling test.
+We also thank Ian Smail, Pratika Dayal, Eric Gawiser and Claudia Scarlata for helpful suggestions and several relevant references.
 Based on observations made with the NASA/ESA Hubble Space Telescope, obtained at the Space Telescope Science Institute.
 Support for HST program GO15137 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
-RAW acknowledges support from NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.
+RAW acknowledges support from NASA \textit{JWST} Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.}